AhmedElsherbini/Code_for_Elsherbini_et_al_2023/README.md

 ```python
 for file in *.tar.xz ; do tar -xvf $file ; done
 ```
-Then, let's count each clade sequence.
+We have 7 files and each file represents one clade, let's count each clade.

 ```python
 for file in *.fasta ; do cat $file | grep ">" | wc -l >> count.txt ; done